Colours: Neutral Weird Reload

 bodega (tavern)

-I found most of the words, (not the last four) that appear in the table above, in section 77 of the book "Basisgrammatica Portuguees", which I also mentioned here.
+I found many of the words that appear in the table above (but not the last five) in section 77 of the book "Basisgrammatica Portugees", which I also mentioned here.

 Now back to ch/ll vs. pr/pl again